edthena/policies/terms.md

 notification constitutes User's acceptance of the terms and conditions of this Agreement as modified.

-__1.4 User Accounts.__ Your account on the Service (your “__User Account__”) gives you access to the services and functionality that we may establish and maintain from time to time and in our sole discretion.
+__1.4 User Accounts.__ Your account on the Service (your "__User Account__")
+gives you access to the Service and functionality that we may establish and maintain from time to time and in our sole discretion.
 We may maintain different types of User Accounts for different types of Users.
-If you open a User Account on behalf of a school, educational institution, organization, or other entity, then (i) “you” includes you and that entity, and (ii) you represent and warrant that you are an authorized representative of the entity with the authority to bind the entity to this Agreement, and that you agree to this Agreement on the entity’s behalf.
+If you open an account or place an Order on behalf of a Subscriber, organization, or other legal entity, then (i) “you” and “your” includes you, that Subscriber, and any and all authorized Users and (ii) you represent and warrant that you are an authorized representative of the Subscriber with the authority to bind the Subscriber to this Agreement, and that you agree to this Agreement on the Subscriber’s behalf.
+You further acknowledge and agree that if you are opening an account or otherwise using the Service as or on behalf of a Subscriber, your employees, consultants, contractors, customers, agents and any other User authorized to use the Service in connection with your or your Subscriber’s account must create their own accounts and must separately agree to be bound by this Agreement.
 By connecting to the Service with a third-party service, you give us permission to access and use your information from that service as permitted by that service, and to store your log-in credentials for that service.

 You may never use another User’s User Account without permission.
 When creating your User Account, you must provide accurate and complete information,